Twalord/PykeBot2/README.md

 The PykeBot Icon was designed by the talented [Binidi](https://www.deviantart.com/binidi/art/Pyke-Icon-808245658).

 ## License
-This software is made available under the Mozialla Public License Version 2.0.
+This software is made available under the Mozilla Public License Version 2.0.